 Option 3: MS Windows + Geany

-For those who do not wish to run Linux, it is possible to go through the course using Windows.
+For those who do not wish to run Linux, it is possible to go through the courses using Windows.
+This will however be somewhat painful of an experience.

 Option 4: WSL (Windows Subsystem for Linux)

-When using WSL, follow the guides in Option 1 for Linux software installation.
+When using WSL, follow the guides inĀ Option 1 for Linux software installation.

 Option 5: Pick your own software

-There are hundreds of compatible text and code editors available, as well as more than 1 supported compiler.
-You are free to choose which software you run on your own computer, but then you will also be responsible for them.
+There are hundreds of compatible text and code editors available, as well as multiple supported compilers and modeling tools.
+You are free to choose which software you run on your own computer.
+Support for self-picked software is not provided.
 You will need to configure them on your own and be aware of all the quirks that they may have.
 Not knowing how the tools that you picked out is not an excuse.

 Some ideas for alternatives: https://blue.pri.ee/ttu/resources/links/